 - Getting to know your target audience on a deeper level so you can effectively reach them through your media content

-- Deciding which media channels and platforms on which you’ll share your content
+- Deciding on which media channels and platforms you’ll share your content

 - Determining the timing and frequency of the media and content you publish and share